miile7/mpms-analyzer/README.md

 # MPMSAnalyzer

+**This is an old, archived and not maintained project.
+It does not run stable.**

 ## Measurement
 - **Create new files for each $`M(T)`$/$`M(H)`$ measurement.** Keep the files as short as possible.
 The MPMSAnalyzer supports files only if they have a $`M(T)`$ **or** a $`M(H)`$